Ethics in Practice, Part 2: Principle II

 - Participants will be able to summarize the NAADAC/NCC AP Code of Ethics, Principle II.

 - Participants will be able to describe areas of frequent ethical conflict that are specific to Principle II.

 - Participants will develop strategies to avoid and resolve potential ethical violations regarding Principle II.

 - Beginning level courses introduce learners to a content area; include information about a condition, treatment method, or issue; and involve learning and comprehending content.

 - Intermediate level courses provide information that builds on knowledge practitioners with some experience already have.
 These courses focus on skill-building or adding knowledge, possibly following a brief overview of basic information, and involve using information in concrete situations and understanding the underlying structure of the material.

 Polls and Q&A

 A Certificate of Completion for 1.5 CEs is available by participating in this specialty online training and passing an online CE quiz.
-Those who successfully complete the full series and pass all six CE quizzes for this six-part series will be eligible to apply for the Ethics in Practice Certificate.
-Access to the online CE quiz will be in your NAADAC profile after registration.
+Those who successfully complete the full series and pass all six CE quizzes for this six-part series will be eligible to apply for the Certificate of Achievement for Ethics in Practice.

 This webinar is not eligible for ASWB ACE CE hours.